 However, he said the fact that a parent governor's child may be connected to an issue being discussed should not immediately be regarded as a conflict of interest, and parent governors should be given the opportunity to provide a parental viewpoint in the best interests of the school.

 Similar advice is provided on page 6 of Central Bedfordshire Council's guidance on the role of the parent governor (see above), which says parent governors should:

 ... declare an interest and withdraw ... where you are so close to a matter discussed it is difficult to be impartial.

-You can find more information on disclosing interests in the following article.
+You can find more information on disclosing conflicts of interest in another article from The Key.

 Parent governors who work at the school

 Restrictions on the number of hours parent governors can work